puskin94/pigna/README.md

 If the queue has been created with the *ack* flag, it returns the number of messages not already acked.

 #### (pignaConn PignaConnection) GetNumberOfUnconsumed(queueName string)
-Returns the number of unconsumed messages on a specified queue
+Returns the number of unconsumed messages on a specific queue

 #### (pignaConn PignaConnection) GetNamesOfPaired(queueName string)
 Returns an array containing the names of the client that are consuming a queue